Executive Cyber Security Awareness Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursToday, a variety of programming languages can compile code for the .NET and ASP.NET frameworks.
-While this environment offers powerful tools for security development, developers must understand how to apply architectural and coding-level techniques to implement desired security functions, prevent vulnerabilities, or limit their exploitation.
+14 HoursToday, numerous programming languages allow developers to compile code for the .NET and ASP.NET frameworks.
+While this environment offers robust tools for security development, it is crucial for developers to understand how to apply architecture-level and coding-level programming techniques to implement effective security measures, prevent vulnerabilities, and limit their potential exploitation.

-This course aims to equip developers with practical skills through numerous hands-on exercises.
-Participants will learn how to prevent untrusted code from executing privileged actions, protect resources via robust authentication and authorization, manage remote procedure calls and sessions, and explore various implementation strategies for specific functionalities, among other topics.
+This course aims to equip developers with the skills to prevent untrusted code from executing privileged actions, safeguard resources through rigorous authentication and authorization, manage remote procedure calls, handle sessions, and explore various functional implementations through extensive hands-on exercises.

 - Grasp fundamental concepts of security, IT security, and secure coding